stclib/STC/README.md

 chash_si_put(&map, "mykey", 12);
 int x = chash_si_get(&map, "mykey")->value; // no allocation of string key happens here.
 ```
-An alternative would be to use *char* * as key type, but you would the need to manage memory of the hash string keys yourself.
+An alternative would be to use *char* * as key type, but you would have to manage the memory of the hash char* keys yourself.
 Note that this customization is also available for **CVector**, but only affects the *find()* function currently.
 See *declare_CVector_string()*.

 Demos